 Your query returned no results.
 Please change your search criteria and try again.

-In its third edition, the Spring Academy - a workshop with a strong focus on practice - marks the consolidation of the collaborations between the Locarno Film Festival and CISA (International Academy of Audiovisual Sciences), in collaboration with the Ticino Film Commission and thanks to the support of RSI and Hotel Du Lac.
+The Spring Academy is organised by the Locarno Film Festival and CISA (International Academy of Audiovisual Sciences), in collaboration with the Ticino Film Commission and with the support of RSI and the Hotel du Lac.